MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 ## Scan reports

 The following reports are downloaded from the **Scans** tab in Migration Manager.
-When you select detail reports, all 5 reports are downloaded.

 ### Scan TransactionItem.csv